YonicDev/yonic-corner/README.md

 It has the following properties:

 * `type`: Set to `'iarchive'`.
-* `src`: An object with the following properties:
+* `src`: A string divided into `{item}/{file}` format, where:
-  * `item`: The item identifier associated with the archived item.
+  * `item` is the item identifier associated with the archived item.
-  * `file`: The name of the file within the archived item.
-It may be either an original or a derivative.
+  * `file` is the name of the file within the archived item.
+It may be either an original or a derivative, and must include the extension.
+  * Both components must be exact (case and space sensitive, among others) except for URI encoding, which doesn't matter whether it's encoded or not.

 #### YouTube sourced *(experimental)*